Kappla/schedule/README.md

 ## Times to be announced
 * Employer introduction & Q&A: eXXcellent solutions
-* Employer introduction & Q&A: KPS
+* Employer introduction & Q&A: KPS (will happen after the camp)

 # Dev.jetzt 01/2020 - Presentations first week
 ### Welcome